chrisgoringe/cg-use-everywhere/README.md

 # UE Nodes

-Like these nodes?
-Leave a star.
-And check out [Image Picker](https://github.com/chrisgoringe/cg-image-picker) for another way to make some workflows smoother.
+Shameless plug for my other nodes -> Check out [Image Picker](https://github.com/chrisgoringe/cg-image-picker) for another way to make some workflows smoother.
+And leave a star if you like something!

 ---